Landing Page Bounce Rate: 7 Top Issues and How to Fix Them

 5. Slow page speed

-Another common issue that hurts bounce rate on landing pages is page speed.
+Another common issue that hurts the bounce rate on landing pages is page speed.
 If your landing page takes too long to load, users might not stick around.

 To test your load time, you can use Google’s PageSpeed Insights tool, which rates your page’s speed and offers suggestions for improving it.